microsoft/beachball/docs/cli/options.md

 ---
-title: 'options'
+title: 'Common Options'
 tags: cli
 category: doc
 ---

+# All Beachball CLI Options

 This is a listing of all the options available.
 Not every option applies to all the commands.

-## All Beachball CLI Options

 ###### `--registry, -r`